-The Group's investment portfolio consists of short-term interest bearing deposits, cash and government bonds and their performances are used as a basis to determine the expected assumption for future gross rate of return on invested assets.
-Additional allowances are made for investment expense, asset default and asset/liability mismatch.
+The Group's investment port. 'ic contract short-term interest bearing deposits, cash and government bonds and their performances and used as a basis to determine the expected assumption for future gross rate of return or invested a lists.
+A ditional allowances are made for investment expense, asset default and asset/liability mismatch.